 If you do something long enough, compounding will take effect, momentum will surge, and you’ll begin to experience exponential results.

 If you want it badly enough (study in IIT or MBBS from AIIMS), you will do whatever it takes to make it happen.
 If you don’t, you won’t.

 3. Optimize your performance

 Everything you do matters.
 Every moment of your preparation journey either contributes to or takes away from what you’re trying to accomplish — the questions you solve — activities you do — people you spend time with — and how you spend your mornings and evenings.

-In order to become one of the topper, you must focus your efforts on outputs by leveraging your subconscious mind.
+In order to become one of the toppers, you must focus your efforts on outputs by leveraging your subconscious mind.
 While you’re away from your study, like sleeping, spending time with friends, or other activities, your subconscious is working through and mulling over the problems you’re trying to solve.